Walter213/Portfolio/README.md

 # Portfolio
 This is my portfolio
-This is just a sample of it, i have a website avaliable but it is not up to date https://walterteljega.netlify.app/
+I have not added any database related to my github, i can if it is required.
+I have a website available instead to show you what these files outcome https://walterteljega.netlify.app/